MaxShpud/bet-maker/README.md

 ### API Documentation

 Once the service is running, you can access the API documentation at `http://localhost:8001/docs` to explore and interact with the available endpoints.

 ![API DOCS](readme_img/api_docs.jpg)

+### How the service works:
+1) GET/bet/{bet_id} allows you to get information about the bid by ID
+2) GET/bets allows you to get information about all bets.
+There is filtering by the status of the bet: UNFINISHED, WON, LOST
+3) POST/bet allows you to place a bet on an event with the event ID and the amount of the bet.
+4) PUT/bet/status allows updating statuses for events with the specified event_id.
+5) GET/events allows you to get all the events that you can bet on.